markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 ~~~

-Now it will ask the password.
-If you not enable 2-step verification then enter your email password.
+Now it will ask for the password.
+If you have not enabled 2-step verification, then enter your email and password.

-If you enable it then you have to put the app password for git-send-email.
-To get this use below link.
+If you enable it, then you have to put the app password for git-send-email.
+To get this, use the link below.

 https://security.google.com/settings/security/apppasswords

 Enter the App name as **"git-send-email"** and click generate.
-Then google will show you a 16-character password.
+Then Google will show you a 16-character password.
 Copy and paste as the password.
-Then you will receive an email on TEST commit for git send-email.
+Then you will receive an email on the TEST commit for git send-email.

 ![patch_test_mail](/images/patch_test.jpg)

 ## Cloning the Linux Mainline

-It is good to creating a workspace in root not in under home directory.
+It is good to create a workspace in the root, not under the home directory.

 ~~~
 sudo mkdir /linux_work